 - Collect belongings: If your area is evacuating, encourage your tenants to prepare a disaster supply kit.
-This kit should have items that are able to last for up to three days.
-Items include non-perishable food, bottled water, cash, flashlights, battery chargers, first-aid items, and any important documents and I.D.
+This kit should have items that are able to last for up to three days, including non-perishable food, bottled water, cash, flashlights, battery chargers, and first-aid items along with any important documents and their I.D.s.

 - Secure outdoor items: Ask tenants to secure any outdoor furniture or items that could be blown around.
 This includes patio sets, grills, children’s toys, etc.